 Tapping the sun for power just feels good -- solar power doesn't pollute, reduces our use of coal and other fossil fuels, and thereby helps reduce your individual carbon footprint.
-But it's also five times as expensive as electricity from coal and other sources.
+But it's also be up to five times as expensive as electricity from natural gas and other sources.

 To encourage Americans to use solar power, the Environmental Protection Agency and the Department of Energy run the Energy Star program, which, among other projects, offers tax credits for solar-powered systems.

 As a credit, you take the amount directly off your tax payment, rather than as a deduction from your taxable income.
 Other than the cost of the system, there's no limit to the dollar amount of the credit.

 You can't claim a credit for installing solar power at rental properties you own.